stk132/ariete-in-test-unit/README.md

 # ariete-in-test-unit
-test project using ariete with test-unit
+test project that using ariete with test-unit cause NameError

 ## usage